 We’d arrived too late in the afternoon for me to want to walk into town that day and so we settled on the stone beach of Playa de El Cerezo.
 Beanie and especially Nala (who has always loved digging large stones out of the sea) were in their element and I think Vanya was too.

-There are at least two other beaches to the north of the El Cerezo (the Playa de Xilxes and the Playa Les Cases) and they are also stone beaches except that they are covered in sand during spring and summer.
+There are at least two other beaches to the north of the El Cerezo (the Playa de Xilxes and the Playa Les Cases) and they are also stone beaches except that the local authority covers them with sand during spring and summer.
 When Vanya and the dogs were finished playing, I took a stroll along the beach towards the centre of Xilxes Beach Resort.

 It was late September but even at 30 degrees celcius the beaches were quiet.
 I suspect it is much the same even in high summer.
 The seafront is entirely pedestrianised and the 1.5 kilometre promenade is backed almost entirely by residential properties (summer houses?).
 It is only at the centre of the resort, near the Monument Pescador de Rall, that there are any bars or restaurants.
 Most of the bars were still open but there were few customers.
 Ours was a lazy first day in Xilxes.

 The next morning, I was ready to walk to the urban centre of Xilxes and decided to forge a path across La Marjal (the wetlands which separate the town centre from the seaside resort).
-That was a mistake and I had to retrace my steps and start again.
-I succeeded only in adding 3 miles to an already lengthy walk.
+That was a mistake!
+After a while I had to retrace my steps and start again; adding 3 miles to an already lengthy walk.

 Having said that, there was much to appreciate about the walk.
 I didn’t realise how rich an agricultural area this part of Spain is.
 Valencia is rightly famous for it’s tangy oranges and I passed plenty of orange trees at the edge of La Marjal.
 There were also many fig trees and olive groves and some locally grown melons which figure amongst the best I have ever tasted.
 What surprised me most, however, were the large fields of rice.
 Despite knowing that Paella was created in Valencia it didn’t occur to me that it’s most essential ingredient, rice, could be grown locally (or anywhere in Europe for that matter).
 Indeed, the wetlands in this area are flooded every spring and summer that the rice may be cultivated here.